Is this when the final season of Peaky Blinders will be start? Star hints at release date

-Peaky Blinders Season 6: When will the new series be released, could it start in February, is there a trailer, how to watch, will this be the final season of the BBC show and will it be on iPlayer
+Peaky Blinders Season 6: When will the new series be released, could it start in February, how to enter the Instagram competition, is there a trailer and will this be the final season of the BBC show?

 BY THE order of the Peaky Blinders, the hit BBC show will finally return to our screens after a two-year wait.